mdasifchand/InverseKinematics/README.md

  - [x] TODO: limiting condition 1e-3 && it < 100 && someDisplayFlag - tag 0.0.1 (kind of works!)
  - [x] TODO: Refactor the code, probably include logger (GUI) as a friend function or a singleton
  - [x] TODO: Explain the realtimeness of the solution
+ - [x] TODO: Implemented with damping factor (No of iterations required for convergence reduced by almost 20 percent)
  - [ ] TODO:   How would you determine if this ik algorithm can be computed in time
       - Determine joint velocity differential equation then equate to J(q)*\q
       - Probably solving it over the contraint of time using LM or some non linear solvers or Langrange multipliers etc......